jameskelly33/milestone-project-1/README.md

 ### Code

-[Bootstrap4]()  grid system a was used to make the site responsive and the class library was used for componenents and styling.
+[Bootstrap4](https://getbootstrap.com/)  grid system a was used to make the site responsive and the class library was used for componenents and styling.

-The dropdown list of nationalities in the contact form came from this [github gist] ()
+The dropdown list of nationalities in the contact form came from this [github gist post](https://gist.github.com/didats/8154290)

 The dropdown list of languages in the contact form came from this [stack overflow post](https://stackoverflow.com/questions/38909766/list-of-all-country-languages-for-dropdown-select-menu-html-form)